rucky2013/folion-payment-server/README.md

 Install
 ------------
-configurate the properties in "application.xml" file
+configurate the properties in "application.properties" file

 #### PayPal Configuration
 ```